-- To develop Build, Expand, and Enhance Career Connected Learning programs statewide. - Build means to develop a new program. - The RFP proposal describes the intended program design as well as the employers and educators who will support the project.
+- To develop Build, Expand, and Enhance Career Connected Learning programs statewide. - The primary focus for this RFP will be on Career Launch.
+A majority of the funding will be granted in the Career Launch category.
+Remaining funds, if any, will then be granted in the Prep and Explore categories. - Build means to develop a new program. - The RFP proposal describes the intended program design as well as the employers and educators who will support the project.
 Grant funds can be used as start-up funds to develop curriculum, formalize commitments, embed equity supports, and ultimately get the program ready to serve students. - Expand means to increase the number of students served in an existing program. - The RFP proposal includes a description of the current program and its partners as well as the steps necessary to make the program available to more students.
 Grant funds can be used to scale-up the program by adding new employers, establishing the program in new counties or regions, adapting curriculum to related skills and occupations, and increasing the program's overall footprint. - Enhance means to improve the design and delivery of a program. - The RFP proposal includes a description of the current program and its partners as well as the steps necessary to: 1) upgrade the program, for example from Career Prep to Career Launch; and/or 2) improve equity to better serve students furthest from opportunity.
-Grant funds can be used to augment curriculum, develop paid internships with employers (in the case of upgrading from Career Prep to Career Launch), and improve program design to promote better access and outcomes for students furthest from opportunity. - Funding (Federal WIOA Statewide Activities) available is approximately \$4,000,000. - Target award amount for each contract is \$150,000 \$175,000 and awards will not exceed \$250,000. - Period of performance will cover from August 1, 2023, until January 31, 2025 (estimated). - Contract periods and funding levels may be extended depending on initial contract performance and the availability of additional funds.
+Grant funds can be used to augment curriculum, develop paid internships with employers (in the case of upgrading from Career Prep to Career Launch), and improve program design to promote better access and outcomes for students furthest from opportunity. - Funding (Workforce Education Investment Act and General Fund) available is approximately \$1,500,000. - Target award amount for each contract is \$100,000 \$175,000 and awards will not exceed \$250,000. - Period of performance will cover from February 1, 2024, until June 30, 2025 (estimated).